 You should also remember that if you need to file a tax return but are not sent one by HMRC to complete then you need to tell them by 5 October following the end of the tax year.

 If you normally complete a self-assessment tax return, you should complete a tax return as normal, once you have all the information for the tax year.
 You should not complete a form P85 in this instance.
 If you are due a refund, then it will be calculated as part of the tax return process.

-If you are leaving permanently or indefinitely, you should enter the date that you departed the UK on the tax return, so HMRC can close down your self assessment record and stop sending you tax returns to complete.
+If you are leaving permanently or indefinitely, you should enter the date that you departed the UK on the tax return, so HMRC can close down your Self Assessment record (if appropriate) and stop sending you tax returns to complete.
 If you have been self-employed, you should make sure that you enter the date that you ceased your UK self-employment in your tax return.

-If you are planning to return to the UK in the near future, will continue to have UK source income after you have left or will remain UK tax resident, you may need to keep your self-assessment record open.
-However your tax affairs could be complicated and you may need to seek professional advice and/or help to complete your tax return.
+If you are planning to return to the UK in the near future, or you will continue to have UK-sourced income after you have left or will remain UK tax resident, you may need to keep your Self Assessment record open.
+However your tax affairs could be complicated and you may need to seek professional advice to complete your tax return.
 You can find a tax adviser on the CIOT website.

 Beware various companies offering to claim back tax refunds for you.
 Many of these companies may charge high fees for a service that you can do for yourself without any cost.

-There is more information about these companies in our 'tax basic section'.
+There is more information about these companies in our tax basics section.

 How does National Insurance work if I leave the UK?

 If you intend to claim a UK state pension or to return to live in the UK in the future, you need to decide whether or not you want to continue to pay UK National Insurance contributions while you are overseas to maintain your contributions record (assuming you are eligible to do so).

 You may be able to pay voluntary National Insurance contributions provided you either lived in the UK for a continuous three year period or you paid National Insurance contributions for three years before you went overseas.
 For more information, visit the GOV.UK website.